Forum & Forum Expanded

 The heated public discussions which defined the early years of the Forum, when it stood “between the barricades and the ivory tower”, as the title of a book published for its 30th anniversary put it, still play an important role in the film culture and cinematic discourse nurtured by the Forum and Forum Expanded to this day.
 The filmmakers and artists participate in wide-ranging discussions with the audience after every screening which go beyond the individual works to establish broader connections.

 Ever since its foundation in 1971, the Forum has published detailed supplementary information on the works shown in its programme.
 The loose-leaved “Forumsblätter” (“Forum Film Sheets”) issued in its early years are legendary.
 PDF versions of all the film files from every year of the Forum programme are now archived on the Arsenal website.
 The Forum and Forum Expanded continue the tradition of providing extensive commentary and discourse about the films in the form of a detailed catalogue as well as further texts, background information, comments and interviews – sometimes essayistic, sometimes analytical, sometimes poetic.
-These contributions can be found as bonus material for the individual films on the Arsenal website.
+These contributions can be found as bonus material for the individual films as part of the Forum and Forum Expanded programme presentation on the Arsenal website.

 Festival photos from previous editions of Forum and Forum Expanded